SFBdragon/talc/README.md

        Deallocations |       42  84  84  105  105  147  252  336  17115 |     187  ticks
 ```

-Talloc performs the best, with only Galloc coming close when not under heap pressure.
-Galloc often allocates slightly faster than Talloc but otherwise takes much longer, whereas Talloc's performance is much more stable.
-(Galloc uses dedicated bins covering a smaller range of allocations, while Talloc's binning makes a broader range of allocations quick).
+Talc performs the best, with only Galloc coming close when not under heap pressure.
+Galloc often allocates slightly faster than Talc but otherwise takes much longer, whereas Talc's performance is much more stable.
+(Galloc uses dedicated bins covering a smaller range of allocations, while Talc's binning makes a broader range of allocations quick).

 Note that:
 - no attempt is made to account for interrupts in these timings, however, the results are fairly consistent on my computer.